 But if your job requires to you be physically present at work, don't let that discourage you.
 I've met people who take time to travel to their work location or their business, put in a lot of work, then take time off to travel.
 I know a nurse who works several months a year then take several off, for example.

 Or you may put your head down, work and save money, then start traveling and figure it out.
 There are many, many possibilities if you are determined to find a solution.

 It may take a little while to figure out a flexible arrangement but there are more people who work this way than you may realize.

-As an example, you’d think managing a restaurant would be one of the least flexible jobs.
+As an example, you’d think managing a restaurant would be one of the least flexible jobs or businesses you can imagine.
 But my neighbors at an RV park in Florida were a couple who operate a successful restaurant on the water near Chicago during the summer.
 When winter comes, they close it up and head south for some R&R. They had a really nice RV so it appears that works very well for them.

 Again, maybe.
 Not everyone is cut out for remote work.
 It requires self discipline.
 It can feel lonely at times.

 There’s the issue of working with children at home, if that applies to you.
-I was already firmly established in the work from home world when my daughter was born and I thought it would be a piece of cake to do so after she was born.
+I was already firmly established in the work from home world when I got pregnant with my daughter, and I thought it would be a piece of cake to do so after she was born.
 I couldn’t have been more wrong.

 And if you’re not going to work for yourself, you’ll need an employer who is comfortable with having employees who aren’t in the office.
 Fortunately there are many more options now post-pandemic.
 There’s never been a better time to work from home if you want to.

 Tip: If you haven’t checked out Flexjobs, take some time to review the opportunities listed there.
 You may be surprised at the types of remote and flexible work opportunities out there.
 They include part-time, entry-level as well as higher level positions.

 The best way to work remotely is the one that works best for you.
 I know that sounds a little “cute,” but I mean it.